National Baklava Day

 Observing National Baklava Day

-Anyone looking for a reason to observe this holiday really doesn’t need one.
+Anyone looking for a reason to observe this holiday doesn’t need one.
 Just head down to a grocery store or bakery that sells baklava and buy some for yourself and your family.
-If you’re really adventurous, you might even want to try your hand at making your own.
+If you’re feeling adventurous, you might even want to try your hand at making your own.
 While you’re enjoying these sensational desserts, don’t forget to use the hashtag #NationalBaklavaDay to alert everyone on the Internet to the existence of this holiday.